 INDOCHINE STYLE ARCHITECTURAL FEATURES IN VIETNAM

-Indochine style in Vietnam was formed in a relatively short period.
+Indochine style of architecture in Vietnam was formed in a relatively short period.
 It started from about the late 18th to mid-20th centuries.
 It was around this time that the French Empire carried out the colonization of colonial countries in Indochine.
 But only a large number of Indochine-style structures were built and left their mark until now.
 Some typical projects such as Hanoi Opera House, Ho Chi Minh City Post Office Ho Chi Minh City.
 Vietnam History Museum, Fine Arts Museum…

 Indochine style in Vietnam